TechnoConserve/seed_database/README.md

 class Address(db.Model):
     """
-    The Address table has a One-to-Many relationship with the Contacts and the Institution tables.
+    The Address table has a One-to-Many relationship with the Contacts and the Entity tables.
     """
     __tablename__ = 'address'